CS231n • Convolutional Neural Networks

 -

-One of the major criticisms of CNNs is their black-box nature.
-While they achieve state-of-the-art accuracy, understanding why a network made a particular decision remains difficult.
+A major criticism of CNNs is their black-box nature.
+While they achieve remarkable accuracy, understanding why a model makes a particular prediction remains difficult.

 -